Home

 The middle row plays the notes in a C chord on the push and a G9 on the pull.
 The inside row plays a G chord on the push and a D9 on the pull.
 The outside row is interesting -- it has a few duplicate notes from the other two rows, but are on the pull instead of push, or push instead of pull.
 The other buttons are assigned to the other accidentals so that playing in keys with more sharps or with Bb is possible.

-My concertina is a Morse & Co.
+Verlene's concertina is a Morse & Co.
 Céilí Anglo 30 key concertina.

 concertina